GreptimeTeam/docs/User_Guide/reading_writing_data.md

 ![protocols](../public/b8fade22-59b2-42a8-aab9-a79cdca36d27.png)

 This document will focus on two main protocols, SQL and gRPC, to illustrate reading and writing in GreptimeDB.
-Other supported protocols can be found here, for detailed ways of how to do it.
+The list of other supported protocols can be found here, for detailed ways of how to do it.

-Note that writing data in a specific protocol does not mean that reading data has to be with the same protocol.
+Note that writing data in a specific protocol does not mean that you have to read data with the same protocal.
 For example, you can write data through Prometheus endpoint while using MySQL client to read them.

 ## SQL

 GreptimeDB supports executing standard SQL.
-You can use either MySQL or PostgreSQL's wire protocol to read from or write into GreptimeDB, through all kinds of their client tools or connectors.
-The following guide will use standard MySQL cli to demonstrate how to do it.
+You can use either MySQL or PostgreSQL's wire protocol to read from or write into GreptimeDB through all kinds of client tools or connectors they provide.

+The following guide uses standard MySQL clients to demonstrate how to do it.

 ### Connecting to GreptimeDB

 Start GreptimeDB (x).
-GreptimeDB will listen to 127.0.0.1:3306 for MySQL connections by default, but you can also configure it (x).
+GreptimeDB will listen to `127.0.0.1:3306` for MySQL connections by default, but you can also configure it (x).
-Open your favorite terminal, type mysql -h 127.0.0.1 -P 3306, and we are connected to GreptimeDB.
+Open your favorite terminal, type `mysql -h 127.0.0.1 -P 3306`, and you are connected to GreptimeDB.

 ### Creating Table

-First, we need to create a table.
-Take the example SQL in "Getting Started" guide:
+First, you need to create a table.
+Take the SQL in [Getting Started](../Getting_Started/index.md) guide as example:

 ```SQL
 mysql> CREATE TABLE system_metrics (